 THE PEMBROKESHIRE CANDLE CENTRE, LOCATED IN THE HAMLET OF CILGWYN ABOUT TWO MILES FROM NEWPORT (PEMBS), IS THE HOME BASE OF CILGWYN CANDLES, A SMALL BUSINESS SET UP BY INGER JOHN AND HER HUSBAND BRIAN IN 1976.

-In 2016, WE CELEBRATE THE 40th ANNIVERSARY OF THE BUSINESS, HAVING PROVIDED A UNIQUE SHOPPING AND VISITOR EXPERIENCE FOR MORE THAN 10,000 PEOPLE EACH YEAR.
+In 2016, WE CELEBRATED THE 40th ANNIVERSARY OF THE BUSINESS, HAVING PROVIDED A UNIQUE SHOPPING AND VISITOR EXPERIENCE FOR MORE THAN 10,000 PEOPLE EACH YEAR.

 ON THE SITE WE HAVE A WORKSHOP WHERE INGER MAKES HAND-DIPPED AND OTHER TYPES OF CANDLES, A MINI-MUSEUM WITH DISPLAYS RELATING TO CANDLE-MAKING OVER THE CENTURIES, AND AN UPSTAIRS GALLERY DEVOTED TO CANDELABRAS AND COMMISSIONED ITEMS.

 New!
 Candle-making courses for small groups.
 Click here for more information: